Jody Reichel

 Invest in Quality Education

 Now, she’s committed to what’s next: lights for Mt.
-Vernon and Holy Innocents’, continued support for all of our Sandy Springs schools, and above all, pursuing a dedicated Sandy Springs school district.
+Vernon and Holy Innocents’, continued support for all of our Sandy Springs schools, and above all, pursuing a dedicated Sandy Springs school network.
 Smaller, locally governed districts deliver better results, and our children deserve nothing less.

 And this isn’t just about families with kids in school.
 Great schools protect property values, attract new families and businesses, and make every neighborhood stronger.
 While Spalding Drive Elementary closed on Rusty Paul’s watch, Jody will work tirelessly to build a school system that secures Sandy Springs’ future.